Egyptians vote in referendum to extend Sisi’s rule

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-"Sisi could stay forever as long as he’s doing his job... and he has already done a lot"

-The three-day referendum bucks the trend of North Africa’s renewed uprisings, in which mass pro-democracy protests this month swept away veteran presidents in Algeria and Sudan.
+The three-day referendum bucks the trend of North Africa’s mini-Arab Spring, in which mass pro-democracy protests this month swept away veteran presidents in Algeria and Sudan.

 Sisi himself was among the first to vote when polls opened, casting his ballot in the upmarket Cairo suburb of Heliopolis.